morphognosis/HoneyBees/Readme.txt

 1. Clone or download and unzip the code from https://github.com/morphognosis/HoneyBees.
 2. Optional: Import Eclipse project.
-3. Optionally build (since it comes pre-built): click or run the build.bat/build.sh in the work folder to build the code.
+3. Optionally build (it comes pre-built): click or run the build.bat/build.sh in the work folder to build the code.

 Run:
 1. Click on or run the honey_bees.bat/honey_bees.sh command in the work folder to bring up the display and dashboard.
-2. The dashboard is set to the "autopilot" driver, which guides the bees to forage while learning production rules.
+2. The dashboard is set to the "autopilot" driver, which guides the bees to forage while accumulating metamorph rules.
 3. Reset the environment.
-4. Change the driver to "metamorphRules" which will utilize the learned production rules.
+4. Change the driver to "metamorphDB" which will utilize the metamorphs.

 Neural network training:
-Construct the nest using autopilot, then write out the training dataset using the dashboard.
+Forage using the autopilot driver to creaete training dataset, then train using the dashboard.
-The dataset can be used with your favorite machine learning tools, e.g. H2Oai (https://www.h2o.ai)
+The dataset can also be written out and used with your favorite machine learning tools, e.g. H2Oai (https://www.h2o.ai)

 References: